-Induced voltage from output motor cables that run together can charge equipment capacitors, even with the equipment turned off and locked out/tagged out.
+Induced voltage from output motor cables that run together or near other power cables can charge equipment capacitors, even with the mains power turned off and locked out.
 Failure to run output motor cables separately, or to use shielded cables, could result in death or serious injury.